 - Power generation (optional)

-- The modules can be integrated into a large number of configurations and footprints
+- The modules can be integrated into a larger kW to MW configurations.

-- Sub-systems and components are easily accessed in each container
+- Sub-systems and components are easily accessed in each module.

-- The containers protect the equipment from weather
+- The ISO containers protect the equipment from weather and other exposures.

 The BioMax® Systems’ stacked container arrangement is unique and makes for a smaller footprint with a high power density, easy installation, and fewer conveyances for the feedstock.